Tools In

 Brand Managers

-Extract and document color palettes from existing brand materials to ensure consistency across all touchpoints.
+Extract and document color palettes from existing brand materials to ensure consistency across every touchpoint.

 Photographers